Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/00_prologue.typ

 We know properties that hold for all possible executions.

 The analysis guarantees: if it reports "x is positive," then x is positive in all executions.
-The analysis may be imprecise: if it reports "x is unknown," x might still be positive—we simply cannot determine this from our abstraction.
+The analysis may be imprecise: if it reports "x is unknown," x might still be positive --- we simply cannot determine this from our abstraction.

 This approach trades precision for decidability and efficiency:
 - Analysis always terminates